A sermon by Peter Lockhart

 It is generally understood that for everything that we say and do there is something that lies behind our actions.
-We may be acting of fear or hate or love or concern or whatever other emotion is driving us.
-The predisposition to act in a particular way has been long debate as being either due to our genetic make up or to how we have been brought up.
-Some of you might have heard expressed as the nature versus nurture argument.
+We may be acting out of fear or hate or love or concern or whatever other emotion is driving us.
+Despite what we think marketing experts constantly and subtly know this and manipulate us accordingly!
+Alongside this, the predisposition to act in a particular way has been long debate as being either due to our genetic make up or to how we have been brought up.
+Some of you might have heard expressed as the 'nature versus nurture' argument.

 Now I do not want to buy into that particular debate today but I do want to affirm the notion that everything that we do has reasons lying behind it.